-CS1900 Initiation of management of anaesthesia for injection procedure for hysterosalpingography CS1906 - for injection procedure for myelography; lumbar or thoracic CS1908 - for injection procedure for myelography; cervical CS1910 - for injection procedure for myelography; posterior fossa CS1912 - for injection procedure for discography: lumbar or thoracic CS1914 - for injection procedure for discography: cervical CS1915 - for peripheral arteriogram CS1916 - for arteriograms; cerebral, carotid or vertebral CS1918 - retrograde arteriograms, brachial or femoral CS1922 for computerised axial tomography scanning, magnetic resonance scanning, or digital subtraction angiography scanning CS1925 for retrograde cystography, retrograde urethrography or retrograde cystourethrography CS1926 - for fluoroscopy CS1927 - for barium enema or other opaque study of the small bowel CS1930 - for bronchography CS1935 - for phlebography CS1936 for heart, 2 dimensional real time transoesophageal examination (see para T10.26 of explanatory notes to this Category) CS1939 - for peripheral venous cannulation CS1941 for cardiac catheterisation including coronary arteriography ventriculography and cardiac mapping, insertion of automatic defibrillator or transvenous pacemaker (see para T10.25 of explanatory notes to this Category) CS1942 - for cardiac electrophysiological procedures including radio frequency oblation CS1943 for central venous cannulation or insertion of right heart balloon catheter (via jugular, subclavian or femoral vein) by percutaneous or open exposure.
-CS1945 - for lumbar puncture, cisternal puncture, or epidural injection CS1949 - for harvesting of bone marrow for the purpose of transplantation CS1952 - for muscle biopsy for malignant hyperpyrexia
+- CS1900 for injection procedure for hysterosalpingography - CS1906 for injection procedure for myelography; lumbar or thoracic

+CS1908 - for injection procedure for myelography; cervical CS1910 for injection procedure for myelography; posterior fossa CS1912 - for injection procedure for discography: lumbar or thoracic CS1914 for injection procedure for discography: cervical CS1915 - for peripheral arteriogram CS1916 - for arteriograms; cerebral, carotid or vertebral CS1918 retrograde arteriograms, brachial or femoral CS1922 for computerised axial tomography scanning, magnetic resonance scanning, or digital subtraction angiography scanning CS1925 for retrograde cystography, retrograde urethrography or retrograde cystourethrography CS1926 - for fluoroscopy CS1930 - for bronchography CS1935 - for phlebography CS1936 for heart, 2-dimensional real time transoesophageal examination (see para T10.26 of explanatory notes to this Category) CS1939 for peripheral venous cannulation CS1941 for cardiac catheterisation including coronary arteriography ventriculography and cardiac mapping, insertion of automatic defibrillator or transvenous pacemaker (see para T10.25 of explanatory notes to this Category) CS1942 - for cardiac electrophysiological procedures including radio frequency ablation CS1943 for central venous cannulation or insertion of right heart balloon catheter (via jugular, subclavian or femoral vein) by percutaneous or open exposure.
+CS1945 - for lumbar puncture, cisternal puncture, or epidural injection CS1949 for harvesting of bone marrow for the purpose of transplantation CS1952 for diagnostic muscle biopsy to assess for malignant hyperpyrexia CS1955 - for electroencephalography CS1959 - for brain stem evoked response audiometry.
+CS1962 for electrocochleography by extratympanic method or transtympanic membrane insertion method CS1965 as a therapeutic procedure if there is a clinical need for anaesthesia, not for a headache of any aetiology

-CS1955 - for electroencephalography CS1959 - for brain stem evoked response audiometry.
-CS1962 - for electrocochleography by extratympanic method or transtympanic membrane insertion method CS1965 - as a therapeutic procedure where it can be demonstrated that there is a clinical need for anaesthesia (see para T10.11 of explanatory notes to this Category) CS1969 - during hyperbaric therapy, where the medical practitioner is not confined in the chamber (including the administration of oxygen) CS1970 - during hyperbaric therapy, where the medical practitioner is confined in the chamber (including the administration of oxygen) CS1973 - for brachytherapy using radioactive sealed sources CS1976 - for therapeutic nuclear medicine CS1980 - for radiotherapy CS1981 - Anaesthetic agent allergy testing, using skin sensitivity methods in a patient with a history of prior anaphylactic or anaphylactoid reaction or cardiovascular collapse in association with the administration of anaesthesia agents (See para T10.29 of explanatory notes to this Category)
+- CS1969 during hyperbaric therapy, where the medical practitioner is not confined in the chamber (including the administration of oxygen) - CS1970 during hyperbaric therapy, where the medical practitioner is confined in the chamber (including the administration of oxygen) - CS1973 for brachytherapy using radioactive sealed sources - CS1976 for therapeutic nuclear medicine - CS1980 for radiotherapy